francogabrieloliveros/flyrank-internship/README.md

 ### Overview

+This automation workflow utilizes your resume to score it against job search results of the position your looking for.
+Good matches are then added to a google sheets document.
+Sadly, I am not able to share the workflow itself since I ran it locally.

 **Schedule Trigger**: It is scheduled to run the workflow every 8am in the morning.

 **Config**: You can set the adzuna job api details (country, page, app_id, app_key, results_per_page, what_end) and your resume details here.